-Mrs. Schlissel is a member of the Board of Trustees of North Shore-LIJ Health System, the Board of Directors of the Long Island Association and the Adelphi University Board of Trustees.
+Mrs. Schlissel is a member of the Adelphi University Board of Trustees, the Board of Overseers of Northwell Health System, and the Board of Directors of the Long Island Association.

-Mrs. Schlissel is rated “AV Preeminent” by Martindale-Hubbell, the highest level of professional excellence.
+In 2018, Mrs. Schlissel received the Executive Circle Award from Long Island Business News.
+She is rated “AV Preeminent” by Martindale-Hubbell, the highest level of professional excellence.
 She was honored for her “extraordinary service to the community and superb lawyering” by the Nassau County Bar Association, We Care Fund in 2012.
 She was also recognized by Long Island Pulse Magazine in 2010 and 2011 as one of the region’s “Top Legal Eagles”.
-In 2007 she was recognized as one of the Best Attorneys on Long Island by the Long Island Press.
-Mrs. Schlissel was named by Long Island Business News (LIBN) as one of Long Island’s Top 50 Most Influential Women, and was admitted into the LIBN Top 50 Hall of Fame.
-The Long Island Center for Business & Professional Women conferred its Achievers’ Award in the Field of Law on Mrs. Schlissel in May 2003.
-In 2002, Mrs. Schlissel was named a “Woman Achiever Against the Odds” by the Long Island Fund for Women and Girls.
+In 2007, Mrs. Schlissel was recognized as one of the Best Attorneys on Long Island by the Long Island Press.
+She was named by Long Island Business News (LIBN) as one of Long Island’s Top 50 Most Influential Women, and was admitted into the LIBN Top 50 Hall of Fame.
+The Long Island Center for Business & Professional Women conferred its Achievers’ Award in the Field of Law on Mrs. Schlissel and she was named a “Woman Achiever Against the Odds” by the Long Island Fund for Women and Girls.

 Tried and won several jury trials in commercial and employment cases in state and federal courts.

-Conducted internal investigations in various industries including insurance, professional services and non-profits, concerning allegations of bribery, administrative misconduct, discrimination and sexual improprieties and worked with upper management to deal with attendant legal and personnel issues.
+Conducted internal investigations in various industries including insurance, professional services, labor organizations, and non-profits, concerning allegations of bribery, administrative misconduct, discrimination, and sexual improprieties and worked with upper management to deal with attendant legal and personnel issues.